 Slimy Sculpin data from the targeted lethal sampling program will be sub-divided into male, female, and juvenile data sets, which will be analyzed separately.
 This separation is important because the different energetic requirements associated with reproduction tend to result in differences in growth rates and energy storage (as measured by liver size and condition factor).
-Stage classification (i.e., adult and juvenile) will be performed using the method outlined in the 2014 to 2016 Aquatic Effects Re-evaluation Report (Golder 2019).
+Stage classification (i.e., adult and juvenile) will be performed using the method outlined in the 2014 to 2016 Aquatic Effects Re-evaluation Report (Golder 2019b).
 Length-frequency histograms will be used to differentiate YOY sculpin from older fish.
 Fish less than approximately 30 mm total length and without a GSI value will be considered to be YOY and will be removed from analysis.
 For the remaining fish, maturity curves (constructed to describe fish maturity [age-1+/adult] as a function of total length) will be used to determine the total length at which 50% of the Slimy Sculpin are expected to be mature (i.e., the size at maturity); this will be determined by sampling area and year.
-Fish smaller than the determined size at maturity, or with a GSI greater than 1.2% will be considered to be age-1+ fish.
-Fish larger than the size at maturity, or with a GSI greater than 1.2%, will be assigned to the age-2+ group.
+Fish smaller than the determined size at maturity, or with a GSI value less than 1.2% will be considered to be age-2+ group.
 Fish with no known GSI will not be assigned an age.
-As the methods for fish age assignments have been updated as part of the 2014 to 2016 Aquatic Effects Re-evaluation Report (Golder 2019), the consistent normal ranges provided in AEMP Reference Conditions Report Version 1.4 (Golder 2019b) will be used going forward.
+As the methods for fish age assignments have been updated as part of the 2014 to 2016 Aquatic Effects Re-evaluation Report (Golder 2019b), the consistent normal ranges provided in AEMP Reference Conditions Report Version 1.4 (Golder 2019c) will be used going forward.